s-vishnoi/chicago-bikeability-map/README.md

 # Chicago Bikeability Map

-I bike a lot.
+I bike a lot..like a LOT.
+Fixed gear 42:16 carbon steel frame racing through corners.

 Me and some friends were wanted a live feed of bike crashes across the city, so i made this map.

 You can see every crash involving a bicyclist, where it happened, why it happened, and how badly they were hurt.
 Perhaps you can dive into your community metrics to identify deeper patterns based on your local knowledge.